openvinotoolkit/openvino_tensorflow/examples/README.md

 For using camera as input use ```--input=0```

 **Note:** The results with input as an image or a directory of images, are written to output images.
-For video and camera input use the application display window for the results.
+For video or camera input use the application display window for the results.

 ## C++ Implementation for classification